kjosib/kjosib.github.io/Contrib/Bed Spread.md

 So maybe we create a proper freestanding application that has as its core function to edit applications.
 This could be applied to the grand unified database, but suddenly there's a motivation for things like shared libraries.

+### Bootstrapping

+The initial design step identifies four principle concerns:

+* Textual: consisting for now of a simple parser for functional expressions.
+* Database: a schema for stored functions, organized for the moment into a tree corresponding to a concept of lexical scope.
+* Runtime: establishes and implements the semantics of the language.
+* Workbench: The interface a programmer uses for both development and ad-hoc interactive queries.

+There are a number of side questions.
+The two most obvious are:

+**How do I share code with others?** For example, could I host an open-source project on this ... thing?

+* I am deliberately choosing to postpone this decision.
+* At some point, I want to layer in a nice collaboration system and library concept.

+**How does one build a workbench without already having a workbench?**

+* The same way a woodworker does:
+  Sequence the project according to functional dependencies and adapt each step to the resources thus far avaialble.

+To that end, I start with the parser.
+My first goal is a read-parse-print loop: evaluation can come later.

 ## Results / Data / Findings / Proof / Discussion

 ## Interpretation / Significance

 ## Future Steps

+Having all the user-defined code in a proper database opens up vistas to explore:

+* Improvements to the Workbench
+* Real-Time Collaboration
+* Version Management
+* Static Analysis Tooling
+* Code-Librarian / Packaging Facility

 ## Conclusion